Vegoia/vegoia.github.io/_posts/2025-02-11-Witches Abroad.md

   sidebar: left
 ---

-The discworld novel "Witches Abroad" written by Terry Pratchett and published in 1992 with Corgi Books, first published in 1991 with Gollancz, is the subject of this post.
+The discworld novel 'Witches Abroad' written by Terry Pratchett and published in 1992 with Corgi Books, first published in 1991 with Gollancz, is the subject of this post.

 ## The book